 Many Chinese had migrated to New Zealand to work on the goldfields.
-Once the gold rushes ended, some moved into market gardening on the outskirts of main centres.
-By the 1920s there was growing public concern for the welfare of Māori women working on Asian-owned market gardens, and politician Sir Āpirana Ngata set up a commission of inquiry into the issue.
-The commission found only three ‘legal marriages’ between Māori women and Chinese men and an unspecified number of de facto relationships.
-It reported, ‘The indiscriminate intermingling of the lower types of races – ie. Maoris, Chinese and Hindus … must eventually cause deterioration not only in the family and national life of the Maori race, but also in the national life of this country, by the introduction of a hybrid race.’4 However, the commission also found that Māori women preferred working for Chinese or Indian market gardeners since they were more generous than European employers.
+Once gold returns dwindled, some moved into market gardening on the outskirts of main centres.
+By the 1920s there was growing public concern for the welfare of Māori women working on Asian-owned market gardens, and Native Minister Āpirana Ngata instigated a commission of inquiry into the issue.
+This found only three ‘legal marriages’ between Māori women and Chinese men and an unspecified number of de facto relationships.
+It reported, ‘The indiscriminate intermingling of the lower types of races – ie. Maoris, Chinese and Hindus … must eventually cause deterioration not only in the family and national life of the Maori race, but also in the national life of this country, by the introduction of a hybrid race.’4 However, the commission also found that Māori women preferred working for Chinese or Indian market gardeners as they paid better than European employers.

 Mate, mate, mate